 To the extent possible, we will proceed with our class in accordance with the course schedule stated above.
-Should the needs occur, however, the instructor reserves the right to modify the course syllabus during the semester.
+Should the needs occur, however, the instructor reserves the right to modify the course syllabus during the semester (including the grading criteria and scale).
 In such cases, the instructor will strive to inform students of any changes well in advance.